DMClVG/Toy/toy-0.5.0.md

 Welcome to the reference for the Toy programming language!

 Toy is a strongly typed imperative bytecode-interpreted language.

-# Fundementals
+It has been revised, and revised, and revised again.
+Eventually I'll get it right.

 ## Comments

 Toy supports two types of comments, `//single line` and `/* block */`.
 Comments are used to leave notes for yourself in the code; they are ignored by the interpreter.

+## Names

+Variable names must start with a letter or underscore, and must contain only letters, numbers and underscores.

 ## Types